 Each year that you are an apprentice, you should participate in technical training.

-The Apprenticeship Training and Examination Schedule is posted on the website home page before each academic year begins.
+The Apprenticeship Training Schedule and the Exam Schedule are posted on the website home page before each academic year begins.
 It contains information about registration deadlines and available training.

 Training delivery may be available in class or online.
 It is important to register as soon as possible, as seats are limited and offered on a first-come, first-served basis.

 If you have any questions, please contact your Industry Training Consultant.